[ Use case ]

 source: "stripe" | type: "invoice.paid" | projectId: "client_acme"

-source: "shopify" | type: "order.paid" | projectId: "client_acme"
+source: "woocommerce" | type: "order.paid" | projectId: "client_acme"

 source: "ohdear" | type: "uptime.recovered" | projectId: "client_acme"

 Every event for Client Acme — regardless of which tool generated it — lands in the same timeline.
-The WordPress plugin update, the GitHub deploy, the form submission drop, the Shopify checkout error, the Stripe payment failure — they’re all side by side, timestamped, and visible to anyone on your team with project access.
+The WordPress plugin update, the GitHub deploy, the form submission drop, the WooCommerce checkout error, the Stripe payment failure — they’re all side by side, timestamped, and visible to anyone on your team with project access.

 That’s not a dashboard.
 It’s a living history of the client relationship.